Overview

 DISJ Level 1 v.
 Level 2 courses

-Typically, Level 1 courses are looking for students to develop their skills and knowledge whilst Level 2 courses are prompting students to reach an advanced or mastery level, particularly in the reflective component of the DISJ curriculum.
+Typically, Level 1 courses are looking for students to develop their skills and knowledge, whilst Level 2 courses are prompting students to reach an advanced or mastery level, particularly in the reflective component of the DISJ curriculum.

 Student Learning Outcomes

-- Critical self-reflection: Critically reflect on and describe how you and others have experienced privilege and oppression with accuracy of information about privilege/oppression, depth and impact of self-reflection, relevance of personal experience and clarity and effectiveness of ability to communicate about self and self in relation to others.
+- Critically reflect on and describe how you and others have experienced privilege and oppression with accuracy of information about privilege/oppression, depth and impact of self-reflection, relevance of personal experience and clarity and effectiveness of ability to communicate about self and self in relation to others.
+(Critical self-reflection)

-- Analyze the complexities of diversity, inclusion, and social justice: Critically examine the intersections of categories such as race, ethnicity, class, gender and sexuality in local and/or global contexts of unequal power relationships and social justice with accuracy and depth of synthesis of intersecting axes into a more complex picture of self, another individual or a group, accuracy and thoroughness of explanation of past, current and future national/global group patterns and effective employment of multiple or mixed-methods (such as qualitative, quantitative, case studies, spatial analysis, oral history, literacy or cultural studies, etc.).
+- Critically examine the intersections of categories such as race, ethnicity, class, gender and sexuality in local and/or global contexts of unequal power relationships and social justice with accuracy and depth of synthesis of intersecting axes into a more complex picture of self, another individual or a group, accuracy and thoroughness of explanation of past, current and future national/global group patterns and effective employment of multiple or mixed-methods (such as qualitative, quantitative, case studies, spatial analysis, oral history, literacy or cultural studies, etc.).
+(Analyze the complexities of diversity, inclusion, and social justice)

 DISJ Domestic, Level 1: THRS 113 - World Religions in San Diego